Windmill Microlending and CIBC support Internationally-Trained Dentists (ITD) to obtain training and credentials in Canada

 Windmill Microlending and CIBC have partnered to support internationally-educated dentists looking to continue their careers in Canada.
 Windmill can help you afford the related costs of assessment, training, licensing exams, supplies and even a living allowance during a period of study.

-A Windmill loan provides the support you will need to successfully launch your accreditation journey and our unique partnership with CIBC enables you throughout the licensing process.
+A Windmill loan provides the support you’ll need to launch your accreditation journey successfully, and our unique partnership with CIBC enables you throughout the licensing process.

 Register with the NDEB and apply for your Windmill loan.